MphoVersace/melsoft-page/README.md

 Customization:
 While utilizing a comprehensive Bootstrap template as a foundation, I tailored it to align with my preferences and the specific requirements of the Melsoft website.
 This involved meticulous adjustments in layout, typography, color scheme, and interactive elements to achieve a seamless integration with the brand identity of Melsoft.

+For more info hit me up @ mtlomelompho@gmail.com